Detour on SH3 to allow road repairs

 Work will begin on Tuesday, October 24, and is expected to take seven weeks to complete.

-During this time, the southbound land will be closed from 6am to 6pm, Monday to Friday, and sometimes on a Saturday.
+During this time, the southbound lane will be closed from 6am to 6pm, Monday to Friday, and sometimes on a Saturday.

 Southbound traffic will be detoured down Makirikiri Rd, onto Pukepapa Rd and back to State Highway 3.